chetansnghl/preact-poc/README.md

 `npm run start` to start serving the application.
 We are using [ParcelJS](https://parceljs.org/) to bundle to refer to their documentation for more details.

+## Running the app as production
+`npm run start:prod` to start serving the application as production mode.
+(Note: Application will work in production mode but search won't work due to proxy api call.

+## Running the test cases
 `npm run test` to run the unit tests.
 We have provided some passing tests already.

+`npm run test:coverage` to run the unit tests.
+It shows the code coverage on console or directly open the html file to see the coverage on browser (/front-end-test-main/coverage/lcov-report/index.html)